Three reasons why you need to engage communities as well as politicians

 With a strong focus on engagement – particularly with commercial and recreational river users and the Whadjuk people – the project was able to ramp up to a 24/7 construction schedule with only a handful of complaints, each of which was able to be addressed individually.

 This successful outcome was a tribute to the combination of bespoke and detailed stakeholder engagement delivered by the York Rizzani Joint Venture in partnership with Main Roads.
-On behalf of the Joint Venture, Cannings Purple’s community engagement specialist and associate director Charlie Wilson-Clark worked closely with the State Government to achieve this success – talking honestly and openly with the community every step of the way.
+On behalf of the Joint Venture, Cannings Purple’s community relations team worked closely with the State Government to achieve this success – talking honestly and openly with the community every step of the way.